Kasonsx/vue2048/README.md

 # vue2048
 The Game 2048 developed by vue.
-The origin project is https://github.com/pengfu/vue-2048.
+The origin project is [vue-2048](https://github.com/pengfu/vue-2048).
-I used Vue-cli 3.0 to rewrite this project.
+I used Vue-cli 3.0 to rewrite this project and used vue-touch to add swipe action.

 ## Project setup